Romans, Reformation Artists, and Willamette: The Travels of an Early Christian Text into the Hatfield Library Vault

 The Smoot-Hawley Tariff Act was legislation that increased average import tariffs by approximately 20 percent in an attempt to protect American farmers and businesses from foreign competition during the agricultural crisis of the late 1920s….
 Some historians believe that the tariff was so high that it elicited foreign economic retaliation against the United States and helped convert what would have been a normal economic downturn in the U.S. economy into a major worldwide depression.”
 12

-Watch this short video to learn more about Trade Wars: A Look at the Smoot-Hawley Tariff 13
+To learn more watch this short video: Trade Wars: A Look at the Smoot-Hawley Tariff 13

 Both Hugo Grotius and Willis C. Hawley loved books, but they are best remembered for their political writings and activities.
 Currently the headlines are filled with news about wars challenging International Law and new Trade Wars created by tariffs, issues that Grotius’ and Hawley’s words and experiences could help us to find some solutions.
 That Hawley owned a rare copy of Grotius’ major work and then donated it to the Willamette University Library is a happy coincidence.
 If you would like to see this book for yourself, please contact Doreen Simonsen, dsimonse@willamette.edu to make an appointment